-Guide To Tea Tasting
+Step by Step Guide To Tea Tasting

-How Do I Taste my Tea?
+Tea Tasting – How Do I Taste My Tea?

-- Appearance – Is it twisted, rolled or a natural, flat leaf?
+- Appearance – Is it twisted, rolled, or a natural, flat-leaf?

 - Aroma/fragrance -Smell the leaves before steeping.
-Do they smell grassy, smoky or sweet?
+Do they smell grassy, smoky, or sweet?

-- Flavour – Is it citrusy, flowery, toasty or fruity?
+- Flavour – Is it citrusy, flowery, toasty, or fruity?

-- Colour – is it bright, deep colour?
+- Colour – Is it a bright, deep color?

-- Mouth feel – is it sweet?
+- Mouthfeel – Is it sweet?
 Bitter? salty? acidic/sourness?

-How to Brew the Tea
+- How to Brew the Tea

-Taste of the Tea
+- Taste of the Tea

 When we think of tea tasting, we think of our tongue.
-But in fact up to 90% of flavor perceives through smell.
+But in fact, up to 90% of flavor perceives through smell.

 Good tea takes you on a journey.
 What flavors bloom?
-Grass, flowers, earth, ocean, sky, minerals, fruits, spices and liquids can be used to understand the flavors of tea.
-Alfalfa, barnyard, lilacs, seaweed, brine, passion fruit, tar, cream, butterscotch and more are all terms used to describe tea.
+Grass, flowers, earth, ocean, sky, minerals, fruits, spices, and liquids can be used to understand the flavors of tea.
+Alfalfa, barnyard, lilacs, seaweed, brine, passion fruit, tar, cream, butterscotch, and more are all terms used to describe tea.